 The evidence that civilisation is on the brink of collapse is piling up.
 Not just the hard left, but the most conservative organs of the establishment are reporting an ongoing global catastrophe.
 The newspapers are not, of course, hitting the panic button, but the facts are all there, if you look.

 The natural world, upon which any society is based, is close to total collapse.

-- Half of all wildlife was lost in the past 40 years. and two thirds of wild animals will be gone in by 2020.
+- Sixty percent of all wildlife was lost in the past 40 years.

 - Humans destroyed 10% of all wilderness in the last 20 years.

 - Insect populations are collapsing. (in the US bees have been placed on the endangered species list).

 - Coral reefs are bleaching. (‘Zero percent chance of recovery’ for the great barrier reef — it’s gone)

 - Everests of ice are pouring into the Atlantic.

 - Billions of tonnes of carbon dioxide, methane and mercury, along with god knows what bacteria and viruses, are about to be ‘unlocked’ by melting permafrost.